 The general ledger contains a debit and credit entry for every transaction recorded within it, so that the total of all debit balances in the general ledger should always match the total of all credit balances.
 If they do not match, the general ledger is said to be out of balance, and must be corrected before reliable financial statements can be compiled from it.

 The general ledger is comprised of all the individual accounts needed to record the assets, liabilities, equity, revenue, expense, gain, and loss transactions of a business.
 In most cases, detailed transactions are recorded directly in these general ledger accounts.
 In some cases where the volume of transactions would overwhelm the record keeping in the general ledger, transactions are shunted off to a subsidiary ledger, from which just the account totals are recorded in a control account in the general ledger.
 In the latter case, a person researching an issue in the financial statements must refer back to the subsidiary ledger to find information about the original transaction.
+The general ledger is usually printed and stored in an organization's year-end book, which serves as the annual archive of its business transactions.

 General ledger accounts are assigned unique identifying account numbers.
 These numbers may range from a simple three-digit code to a more complex version that identifies individual departments and subsidiaries.
+Account numbers within the general ledger are typically configured so that all accounts summarizing into the balance sheet are listed prior to all accounts summarizing into the income statement.

 The general ledger is also known as the book of final entry.